GabsCapra/certWALL/README.md

 ---

 ## First time use:
+  - <b>You'll need to be logged with yours github's account and able to execute git commands on cmd</b>
   - Fork this project and clone it
   - Run 'npm run install' to create gh-pages branch and install dependencies (you can find what is used on package-lock.json)
   - Create a folder named 'certifications' on project root (./certwall/certifications)